AlanFreed/VolterraIntegralEquations.jl/README.md

 17) Zener, C., *Elasticity and Anelasticity of Metals*.
 Chicago: University of Chicago Press, 1948.

 ## Version History

+### Version 0.1.3

+The coefficient `cₙ` multiplying the Volterra integral, like forcing function `g′ₙ,` is now an array of length 3, thereby allowing its value to differ between the three local nodes of quadrature.

 ### Version 0.1.2